 NO SEDIMENT AUGMENTATION MONITORING PLAN

 Farnsworth recapped the discussion at March GC about whether or not to augment sediment for 2024.
-He said the GC decided in favor of halting augmentation for five years to set up an experiment to collect the baseline data on sediment balance without augmentation.
+He said the GC decided in favor of halting augmentation for up to five years to set up an experiment to collect the baseline data on sediment balance without augmentation.
 The GC views this as a learning opportunity to compare to prior augmentation.
 To deal with risk they asked the EDO to develop a monitoring plan with impact triggers to be evaluated annually.

 Weschler presented the monitoring plan framework as an initial draft.
 He requested TAC feedback on monitoring plan (data to collect) and action triggers (things to keep an eye on that might indicate a need to begin augmenting again).
 The timeline is to flush out this framework to get a draft document with TAC input back to the TAC/ISAC in July.
 After integration of feedback, the plan would go to the GC in September.